Marathi people: Social history

 Before British rule, the Maharashtra region was divided into many revenue divisions.
 The medieval equivalent of a county or district was the pargana.
 The chief of the pargana was called Deshmukh and record keepers were called Deshpande.
 The lowest administrative unit was the village.
 Village society in Marathi areas included the Patil or the head of the village, collector of revenue, and Kulkarni, the village record-keeper.
 These were hereditary positions.
 The Patil usually came from the Maratha caste.
-The Kulkarni was usually from Marathi Brahmin or CKP caste.
+The Kulkarni were usually from the Marathi Brahmin or CKP caste.
 The village also used to have twelve hereditary servants called the Balutedar.
 The Balutedar system was supportive of the agriculture sector.
 Servants under this system provided services to the farmers and the economic system of the village.
 The base of this system was caste.
 The servants were responsible for tasks specific to their castes.
-There were twelve kinds of servants under Bara Balutedar: Joshi (village priest and astrologer from Brahmin caste), Sonar (goldsmith from Daiwadnya caste), Sutar (carpenter), Gurav (temple priest), Nhawi (barber), Parit (washerman), Teli (oil pressers), Kumbhar (potter), Chambhar (cobbler), Dhor, Koli (fisherman or water carrier), Chougula (assistant to Patil), Mang (rope maker), and Mahar (village security).
+There were twelve kinds of servants under Bara Balutedar: Joshi (village priest and astrologer from Brahmin caste), Sonar (goldsmith from Daivadnya caste), Sutar (carpenter), Gurav (priest of Shiva temple), Nhawi (barber), Parit (washerman), Teli (oil pressers), Kumbhar (potter), Chambhar (cobbler), Dhor, Koli (fisherman or water carrier), Chougula (assistant to Patil), Mang (rope maker), and Mahar (village security).
 In this list of Balutedar: Dhor, Mang, Mahar, and Chambhar belonged to the untouchable group of castes.

-In exchange for their services, the balutedars were granted complex sets of hereditary rights (watan) to a share in the village harvest.
+In exchange for their services, the Balutedars were granted complex sets of hereditary rights (watan) to a share in the village harvest.